venraij/GameServerManager/README.md

 # GameServerManager
 Hello here you can find all the latest files for my little project.

-!All files of Rust and Lif are downloaded to a folder on your desktop!
+!Rust and Lif temporarily don't work!

 Arma 3 has a customized installation script.